Heatstroke Prevention

 How this happens:

-By the end of 2023, Texas and Florida had the highest number of child heatstroke deaths.
-Additional states at the highest risk for heatstroke deaths per capita are Louisiana, Oklahoma, Mississippi, Alabama, Arkansas, and Arizona.
+• By the end of 2024, Texas and Florida had the highest number of child heatstroke deaths.
+Additional states at the highest risk for heatstroke deaths per capita are Alabama, Arkansas, Arizona, Kansas, Kentucky, Louisiana, Mississippi, Nevada, New Mexico, Oklahoma, South Carolina, and Tennessee.

 High body temperature can cause permanent injury or even death:

-The children most at-risk for heatstroke are those under 1 year, yet they make up one-third of heatstroke deaths.
+• The children most at-risk for heatstroke are those under 1 year, yet they make up one-third of hot car deaths.

-In 10 minutes, a car can heat up by as much as 20 degrees.
-Rolling down a window does little to keep a vehicle cool.
+• In 10 minutes, a car can heat up by as much as 20 degrees.
+Rolling down a window does little to keep a vehicle cool, even on a cooler day.

-Summertime is the peak season for these tragic incidents, with children dying at an average rate of two per week.
-Unfortunately, heatstroke can even occur in outdoor temperatures as low as 57 degrees.
+• Summertime is the peak season for these tragic incidents, with children dying at an average rate of two per week.
+Unfortunately, hot car deaths can even occur in outdoor temperatures as low as 57 degrees.
 The warning signs of heatstroke vary, but may include:

 • Red, hot, and moist or dry skin